Adam Gottbetter – Top Books

 To all book lovers we recommend the thrilling novel “In the Shadow of Gotham” by Stefanie Pintoff.
-This is a debut novel which Adam Gottbetter presented to his partners at Goodreads, and for which the artist has received numerous awards.
+This is a debut novel which Adam S Gottbetter presented to his partners at Goodreads, and for which the artist has received numerous awards.

 Their bodies were found several decades after, but no one could determine for sure how Andreé and his companions died.
 Furthermore, even less people are familiar with the real reason of this expedition, and that the young physicist Nils Strindberg on the road brought Egyptian cross Ankh and star of unknown origin.
 One hundred years after the amateur diver Erik Hall comes across to a frightening discovery at the mine in Dalarna.
 Actually, he discovers well-preserved corpse of unknown people.
 When it is determined that they passed away in the early twentieth century, the public lost interest in the story, but the secret organization tries to reach the cross and star at any cost, which are the key to most closely guarded secrets in the world.
 Don Titelman, who is an historian, physician and addicted to pills, accidentally falls into their operation.